Lara, Victoria: Amenities

 Lara has a post office, two banks, several hairdressers, a barber, a travel agency, a butcher, a greengrocer, a Woolworths supermarket (opened in 2016) and a Coles supermarket.
 The Coles supermarket opened in December 2014 as part of the town centre expansion on the site of Austin Park, as well as a re-alignment of Waverley Road to create a more spacious site for the supermarket and the re-configuration of the park.
 There are four real estate agencies and one newsagency.
 The Lara Library opened in 2011.

-There are several eat-in bakery/coffee/cake shops, three Thai restaurants, an Indian restaurant, three pizza shops, three fish-and-chip shops, McDonald's, Subway, three Chinese and noodle shops and other take-aways.
-There are two petrol stations, both of which are open for business 24 hours a day, seven days a week.
+There are several eat-in bakery/coffee/cake shops, three Thai restaurants, two Indian restaurants, three pizza shops, three fish-and-chip shops, McDonald's, Subway, three Chinese and noodle shops and other take-aways.
+There are two petrol stations, one of which is open for business 24 hours a day, seven days a week.

 Lodging and entertainment are provided by a pub/hotel, sports club, and a lawn bowls club.